arthurflor23/handwritten-text-recognition/README.md

 ## Getting Started

-To get started with the Graphite project, follow the steps below.
+To get started with the project, follow the steps below.

 ### Prerequisites